 I recommend the dual degree program highly.
 Dual degree students at the engineering school were better thinkers and writers than those who went through the traditional engineering curriculum.

 This engineering program, commonly referred to as the “3-2 Program,” enables a student to complete three years of study at Lewis & Clark, followed by two years at the engineering school.
 The student earns a degree from each school.

-Lewis & Clark cooperates in this program with three institutions:
+Lewis & Clark cooperates in this program with two institutions: